A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Introduction

 \section{Introduction}

 For basic research and applications, magnetic studies are of fundamental relevance as they are an important tool for revealing otherwise hidden structural, thermodynamic and physicochemical properties of a material.
-Hysteresis loops, for instance, are usually measured to characterize the dynamic behavior of bulk samples that exhibit microstructures like grain boundaries, defects, etc, and multiple domains \cite{Bertotti1998Hysteresis,Mayergoyz2003Hysteresis}.
+Hysteresis loops are usually measured to characterize the dynamic behavior of bulk samples that exhibit microstructures like grain boundaries, defects, etc, and multiple domains \cite{Bertotti1998Hysteresis,Mayergoyz2003Hysteresis}.
 Furthermore, such measurements are also performed for low-dimensional magnets such as magnetic nanoparticles (NPs) or thin films \cite{cullity2011introduction}.
-The power generated by a sample subject to an alternating magnetic field can be directly determined from the shape of a hysteresis loop.
-In fact, the Specific Absorption Rate (SAR), defined as the absorbed energy per unit of mass, is proportional to the area of this curve \cite{mehdaoui2011optimal}.
-In magnetic hyperthermia \cite{shaterabadi2018physics, pankhurst2003applications, hedayatnasab2017review}, for instance, SAR provides the heating efficiency of a specific type of magnetic NP.